-The number of directors that serve on the Company's Board is currently set at 12 but may be changed from time to time in the manner provided in the Company's by-laws.
-Class A stockholders are entitled to vote for the election of four Directors, and Class B stockholders are entitled to vote for the election of eight Directors.
+From time to time, the Board of Directors assesses the composition and size of the Board.
+In connection with this periodic review, the Board determined to increase the size of the Board from 12 directors to 15 directors, effective with the Annual Meeting.
+After giving consideration to the increase in the size of the Board, Class A stockholders are entitled to vote for the election of five Directors, and Class B stockholders are entitled to vote for the elections.
 Directors are to be elected at the Annual Meeting for a term of one year and until the election and qualification of their successors.
 Once elected, our Directors have no ongoing status as "Class A" or "Class B" Directors and have the same duties and responsibilities to all stockholders.

 The Board recommends that each nominee identified below be elected at the Annual Meeting.
-Each of the nominees is currently serving as a director of the Company and was elected at the 2019 Annual Meeting of Stockholders.
-Set forth below are the principal occupation and public company directorships each nominee currently holds or has held during the last five years, as well as other background information about the nominees, including a discussion of the specific experience, qualifications, attributes, and skills of each nominee that led to the Board's conclusion that each nominee should serve as a director.
+Messrs.
+Rob Holmes, William Dillard, III and Ms. Denise Mahaffy are newly nominated for election as directors at the 2021 Annual Meeting of Stockholders.
+Each of the remaining nominees is currently serving as a director of the Company and was elected at the 2020 Annual Meeting of Stockholders.
+Set forth below are the principal occupation and public company directorships each nominee currently holds or has held during the last five years, as well as other background information about the nominees, including a discussion of the specific experience, qualifications, attributes and skills of each nominee that led to the Board's conclusion that each nominee should serve as a director.